 With co-hosted events, partners work closely together to plan, promote, and execute the event.
 Meanwhile, B2B companies often sponsor events to gain access to attendees and exposure to new market segments.

 Sponsoring an event also allows for more flexibility compared to hosting an event.
-B2B companies can typically focus on a specific event activation or booth while the event organiser manages the logistics, agenda, and registration for attendees.
+B2B companies can typically focus on a specific event activation or booth while the event organizer manages the logistics, agenda, and registration for attendees.
 However, it’s essential to balance the sponsored content with your content to ensure that it aligns with your brand and marketing goals.

 However, your choice of additional elements, such as digital signage, touch screens, furniture, TV screens, laptop displays, and swag arrangements, can enhance your on-site brand.
-Maximising your space is critical to making the most of your branding opportunities, so be strategic with your choices.
+Maximizing your space is critical to making the most of your branding opportunities, so be strategic with your choices.

 Event Branding Trends To Watch Out For in 2023